CousinoMath/blog/posts/hw-digit-lec-notes-1.md

 writing is much harder than regular writing.
 With subscripts, superscripts, funny Greek letters, large fractions, etc., Microsoft has done a great job with their math input panel.
 It’s just not finished yet.
-Take for examles some common errors which I came across (1) the math input thinks my ‘0’s are ‘3’s; (2) I cannot write my ‘1’s with the hat and stand serifs; (3) and multiline equations are out, and so get used
+Take for examples some common errors which I came across (1) the math input thinks my ‘0’s are ‘3’s; (2) I cannot write my ‘1’s with the hat and stand serifs; (3) and multiline equations are out, and so get used